yleeyilin/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Appendix : Effort
+#### Project Overview
+Our project aimed to enhance the functionality of a contact management system, building upon the foundation laid by AB3 (Address Book 3).
+Key improvements included accommodating multiple types of contacts, refining command formats for user-friendliness, introducing dynamic search and sorting capabilities, implementing note and reminder features, integrating pin/unpin functionality, and incorporating undo/redo functionality.
+These enhancements aimed to provide users with a more intuitive and efficient contact management experience.

+#### Difficulty Level and Challenges Faced
+The project faced significant challenges due to its complexity and the need to seamlessly integrate new features with the existing AB3 framework.
+One major challenge was accommodating multiple types of contacts (staff, maintainer, supplier) while ensuring compatibility with the original AB3 data model and commands.
+This required thorough understanding of the project structure and meticulous modification of existing components, particularly the `JsonAdaptedPerson` classes.

+Additionally, redesigning command formats and implementing new features such as dynamic search, sorting, note/reminder functionalities, and pin/unpin features demanded careful planning and detailed implementation.
+Adapting the undo/redo feature from AB4 to fit within the AB3 framework posed another challenge, as it necessitated significant modifications to the model manager and command execution flow while ensuring backward compatibility.

+#### Effort Required
+The effort required for the project was substantial, spanning analysis, design, development, testing, and documentation phases.
+The multidisciplinary team invested significant time and resources in understanding AB3's architecture, identifying areas for enhancement, and implementing new features while ensuring compatibility and stability.
+Agile methodologies were employed to iteratively address challenges and incorporate stakeholder feedback, resulting in an efficient development process.

+#### Achievements
+Despite the challenges, the project achieved several milestones that significantly enhanced the contact management system's functionality and user experience.
+Key achievements include:

+1. Successful integration of multiple contact types, providing users with greater flexibility and organization capabilities.
+2. Redesigning command formats for improved intuitiveness and ease of use, enhancing user interaction.
+3. Implementation of dynamic search and sorting functionalities, empowering users to efficiently navigate and manage their contacts.
+4. Introduction of note and reminder features, enabling users to add context and schedule tasks associated with contacts.
+5. Seamless integration of pin/unpin functionality, allowing users to prioritize contacts.
+6. Seamless integration of undo/redo functionality, allowing users to revert to previous states and improve data integrity.

+#### Effort Saved Through Reuse:
+Approximately 10% of the project effort was saved through strategic reuse of existing components and libraries.
+Notably, the redesign of command formats leveraged insights from previous projects and industry best practices, streamlining development and ensuring consistency.
+Additionally, adapting the undo/redo feature from AB4 involved reusing core concepts and methodologies, significantly reducing implementation complexity and effort.

+In summary, the project's successful implementation of advanced features within the AB3 framework demonstrates our team's proficiency in software development and problem-solving.
+Despite the inherent challenges, our strategic approach to reuse and adaptation resulted in a robust and feature-rich contact management system that meets the evolving needs of users.

 ### Acknowledgements
 1. The feature undo/redo (design and UML diagrams) was inspired and reused with minimal changes from [SE-addressbook](https://se-education.org/addressbook-level4/DeveloperGuide.html#undo-redo-feature).